 - Providing working lunches for employees (as this is related to their employment).

-With regards to the costs which you incur as part of the exemption, you should retain invoices or receipts when you claim these during the tax year.
-We will cover some examples of these later in this article.
+With regards to the costs which you incur as part of the exemption, you should retain invoices or receipts.
+Therefore, when you incur the cost during the tax year, you should collect and retain a receipt.

 VAT on trivial benefits